minimo-io/minimo-11ty/README.md

 ---

+-   Add an effect to the call to action button, With 3 stages: 1) Any Wordpress problem?
+2) Woocommerce API Integration need?
+3) +11 clients problems solved!
+4) Let's Work Together! or Get a Quote!
+With a fast blink and more delay!

+-   Nice 4 images metro showcase!
+    https://www.granite.ie/work/ to rapidly showcase work for the work section.

 -   Hiring button must redirect to a form, and that form be the end of my conversion funnel. https://skyward.digital/contact
 -   Avoid flickering dark mode: https://dev.to/ayc0/light-dark-mode-avoid-flickering-on-reload-1567